ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 If in the water, float on the back, with
 the nose and mouth projecting.
 For apoplexy, raise the head and body;
-for fainting, lay the person flat
+for fainting, lay the person flat.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:njr:batch_njr_juniper_ver01:data:sn83032103:00383340676:1875031801:0047/pct:73.203449,50.771700,10.843181,17.533029/!600,600/0/default.jpg"/>
 </td>